Stellarator: Heating

 Unlike the z-pinch or tokamak, the stellarator has no induced electrical current within the plasma – at a macroscopic level, the plasma is neutral and unmoving, although the individual particles within it circulate.
 In pinch machines, the current is one of the primary heating methods.
 Stellarators have no such heating source.

 Early stellarator designs used current-based initial heating.
 This consisted of a single set of windings from a transformer, with the plasma itself forming a secondary set.
 When energized with a pulse of current, the particles in the region heat and begin to move.
 This brings additional gas into the region to be heated in turn.
 This concept was referred to as ohmic heating because it relied on the resistance of the gas to create heat.
 As the temperature of the gas increases, plasma conductivity improves.
 This makes ohmic heating less effective, limiting temperatures to about 1 million kelvins.

 To reach higher temperatures, Spitzer proposed a second heat source, the magnetic pumping system.
 This consisted of a radio-frequency source fed through a coil spread along the vacuum chamber.
 The frequency is similar to the natural frequency of the particles around the magnetic lines of force, the cyclotron frequency.
-Particles in the area gain energy, which causes them increase their orbital radius.
+Particles in the area gain energy, which causes them to increase their orbital radius.
 Since other particles are orbiting their own lines nearby, at a macroscopic level, this change in energy appears as an increase in pressure.
 According to the ideal gas law, this results in an increase in temperature.
 As in ohmic heating, this process also becomes less efficient as the temperature increases.
 Ion-cyclotron resonance heating sets the frequency close to that of the ion circulation.